chenterry85/Fibonacci-REST/README.md

 ## Design Choice

-I chose Express.js as it is fairly minimalist for fast setup and it provides middleware packages that address most web development issues.
-MongoDB is a no brained as it is the best option for a non-relational database, which suites this use case for storing only Fibonacci numbers and a few attributes.
-As for Vue.js, I chose it because I had previous development experience with it and it is fast and simple to setup.
+I chose Express.js as it is fairly minimalistic for fast setup and it provides middleware packages that address most web development issues.
+MongoDB is a no brained as it is the most popular and best option for non-relational database, which suites this use case for storing only Fibonacci number and two other attributes.
+As for JS framework, I chose Vue.js because I had previous development experience with it and it is fast and simple to setup.
 <br>

 ## How to install and run locally